 4.3 Annual and Monthly Tier 1 Block Amounts

-The annual and monthly Tier 1 Block Amounts shall be determined as follows:

-4.3.1 Determination of Annual Tier 1 Block Amount

-By September 15, 2011, and by each September 15 thereafter, BPA shall determine «Customer Name»’s annual Tier 1 Block Amount for the next Fiscal Year by subtracting the Critical Slice Amount for such Fiscal Year from the lesser of «Customer Name»’s Annual Net Requirement or its RHWM.

-4.3.2 Determination of Monthly Tier 1 Block Amounts
+By September 15, 2028, and by each September 15 thereafter, BPA shall calculate «Customer Name»’s annual Tier 1 Block Amount for the next Fiscal Year by subtracting «Customer Name»’s Firm Slice Amount in section 2 of Exhibit K for such Fiscal Year from the lesser of (1) «Customer Name»’s Annual Net Requirement in section 1.2 of Exhibit A or (2) its CHWM for that Fiscal Year.
+BPA shall revise section 1.1 of Exhibit C to state the annual Tier 1 Block Amount sold to and purchased by «Customer Name».

+By September 15, 2028, and by September 15 of each Rate Case Year, BPA shall calculate «Customer Name»’s Monthly Shaping Factors applicable to the Block Product pursuant to section 1.2.1 of Exhibit C. BPA shall revise section 1.2.1.3 of Exhibit C to state the Monthly Shaping Factors for the applicable Fiscal Years.

-«Customer Name»’s Tier 1 Block Amounts for each month of the Fiscal Year shall be determined by multiplying the annual Tier 1 Block Amount, as determined pursuant to section 4.3.1, by the Monthly Shaping Factors specified in section 1.2 of Exhibit C.
+By September 15, 2028, and by each September 15 thereafter, BPA shall calculate «Customer Name»’s Tier 1 Block Amount for each month of the next Fiscal Year by multiplying the annual Tier 1 Block Amount, calculated pursuant to the paragraph above, by the Monthly Shaping Factors specified in section 1.2 of Exhibit C. BPA shall revise section 1.3 of Exhibit C to state the monthly Tier 1 Block Amount sold to and purchased by «Customer Name».

-4.3.3 Annual and Monthly Tier 1 Block Amounts Specified in Exhibit C

-«Customer Name»’s annual and monthly Tier 1 Block Amounts, as determined pursuant to this section 4.3 for each Fiscal Year, shall be specified in section 1 of Exhibit C.

 End Option 2.

 4.4 Annual Tier 2 Block Amounts

-The annual Tier 2 Block Amounts, if any, sold to and purchased by «Customer Name», shall be specified in section 2 of Exhibit C.
+By September 15, 2028, and by each September 15 thereafter, BPA shall calculate «Customer Name»’s annual Tier 2 Block Amount for the next Fiscal Year pursuant to section 2.5 of Exhibit C. BPA shall revise section 2.5 of Exhibit C to state the annual Tier 2 Block Amount, if any, sold to and purchased by «Customer Name».

 Drafter’s Note: Include the following language if customer purchases Diurnal Flatting Service (DFS).

-4.5 Displacement of Block Product Amounts for Diurnal Flattening Service
+4.5 Displacement of Block Product for Diurnal Flattening Service

 Reviewer’s Note: here is a proposed re-write for POC that refers to Ex D without restating the Ex D section contents

-schedules Specified Renewable Resources to serve Total Retail Load and BPAprovides DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D.
+«Customer Name» shall schedule its Specified Renewable Resources identified in section 2.3.6.1 of Exhibit D to serve Total Retail Load and BPA shall provide DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D. «Customer Name» shall reduce its total Block Product schedule each hour pursuant to section 2.3.1.5 of Exhibit D in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 2.3.6.2 of Exhibit D for such Specified Renewable Resources.
+Pursuant to section 3.2, «Customer Name» shall pay BPA for the Tier 1 Block Amount listed in the table in section 1.3 of Exhibit C and Tier 2 Block Amount listed in the table in section 2.5 of Exhibit C without any adjustment for displacement of the Block Product.

 Reviewer’s Note: here is the RD section with some edits